Basics of Aerial Yoga for Beginners

 If you don’t want to bolt your yoga hammock to the ceiling, there are other options.
 You can take and assemble your aerial yoga hammock anywhere with the Trapeze Stand, a product offered at YogaBody.com.

-To get started you will need to purchase a yoga hammock like the one featured above or browse the yoga hammock options over at YogaBody.com.
 Once you have your yoga hammock installed you can take a look at aerial yoga guided videos.
 YogaBody offers these guided videos and at different levels.
-You can also look up videos on YouTube but I would recommend using something more reliable and structured as well as guides that are done be certified professionals.
+You can also look up videos on YouTube but I would recommend using something more reliable and structured as well as guides that are done by certified professionals.

 What to Wear for Aerial Yoga Class